QMeqGR/qm-maxima/README.txt

      ‘K’.
 The tensor products must be of the same length (number of kets must equal the number of bras).

-   Examples below show how to create abstract and concrete tensor products and take the bracket of tensor products.
+   Examples below show how to create concrete (matrix representation) tensor products and take the bracket of tensor products.

      (%i1) kill(a,b,c,d);
      (%o1)                                done